 Try vegan Ethiopian cuisine at Desta Ethiopian Kitchen, a laid-back restaurant with traditional dishes.
 The Briarcliff spot is inside a beautiful forest setting.

-The Victoria States location is on Clifton Rd, by Emory University.
+The Marietta location is in Westside Village at Moore’s Mill.
 Desta is popular with locals, so get there early to ensure you get a table.

 Desta Ethiopian Kitchen has options for vegetarians, vegans, and meat-eaters.
 Ask for a vegan menu or order the vegan platter.